Plant Talk 11 Plants for Crafts

 The Pepperetum this year might be the best one ever.
 Close to 20 varieties and almost all of them are doing fabulously!
 Some include Ancho, Fish, Bishop’s Cap, Habanero, Hot Banana, Ghost, Jalapeño, Serrano and Shishito.
 Peppers have such a great literature all to themselves (DeWitt, 2020; DeWitt & Bosland, 2014; DeWitt & Lamson, 2015; Pickersgill, 1969; Presilla, 2017).

 Soon it will be time to make copious amounts of hot sauce which will probably incorporate the peppers from other folks in the community as well.
 Fire Cider will certainly follow suit as well (Gladstar, 2019).

 What about you!?!
 What’s blooming and/or ready for harvest?
 What food projects do you have in mind?
 With the future challenges that face us near and far… Now is the time to be a botanical rock star!!!

 Temperate Plants for Crafts

 This class is largely based on my graduate research, like many classes before.
-Therefore, the focus is mostly on the craft plants of Appalachia. i hope that over time further research by me and commentary by others may flesh out especially useful craft plants of other places as well.
+Therefore, the focus is mostly on the craft plants of Appalachia.
+The hope is that over time, further research by me and commentary by others may flesh out especially useful craft plants of other places as well.
 Much overlap for other temperate areas will already be apparent too…Without further adieu….